 Service

 A service is an atomic unit of deployment.
 It is meant to package a business functionality as a unit, though, the user can define it as per their use case.
-A service is composed of .
+A service is composed of components.

 name